-Air temperature (TA) can be presumed to be one of the most sensitive indicators of climatic changes.
-The time series of daily TA from the Hornsund Station covers the period 1979 to 2018.
-In the case of daily mean TA, there are no gaps in data while for maximum and minimum daily TA data for 01.09.1979, 29.02.1980, 15.06.2012, and 19.06.2017 are missing.
-Figure 2a presents the variability of the annual mean of minimum, mean, and maximum TA in 1979-2018 at the Hornsund Station.
-An upward trend is clearly visible for the three analysed variables.
-The significance of the trend was estimated by the modified Mann-Kendall test (Mann, 1945; Kendall, 1975; Hamed and Rao, 1998) taking into account autocorrelation of time series.
-The slope of the trend was estimated using Sen's method (Sen, 1968), where the slope is calculated as a median of the slopes of all pairs of points.
-The outcomes of the modified Mann-Kendall indicated that the trends are statistically significant; the estimated p-value is very small (less than 1e-07) for three presented variables.
-The estimated slope of trend equal to 1.34, 1.14, and 1.00°C/decade for minimum, mean, and maximum TA respectively.
-These are one of the highest increases of mean TA on the planet, more than six times larger than the global average of +0.17°C per decade (NOAA, 2020).
+Kendall indicated that the trends are statistically significant; the estimated p value is very small (less than $1 \times 10^{-7}$ ) for three presented variables.

+The estimated slope of trend equal to 1.34, 1.14, and 1.00 °C per decade for minimum, mean, and maximum TA respectively.
+These are one of the highest increases of mean TA on the planet, more than 6 times higher than the global average of +0.17 °C per decade (NOAA, 2020).
 The rest of the world is not expected to experience such changes until the end of this century (Hanssen-Bauer et al., 2019).
 The results of trend analyses for mean monthly TA (min, mean, and max) are presented in Table 2.
 In almost all months there are statistically significant trends except March.
 In all analysed cases the estimated slope of trend has positive values and indicated the increase in TA.
-A comparison of the results between variables shows that the largest changes were found for minimum daily TA (1.34°C/decade) while the lowest for the maximum daily TA (1.0°C/decade).
-Taking into account changes between months, the largest changes were estimated for January, February, and December (larger than 2.0°C/decade for minimum and mean daily TA).
-The smallest statistically significant are trends in July and August with slopes of the trend around 0.3°C/decade.
-Figure 2b shows the boxplots of monthly averages of minimum, mean and maximum daily TA from the period 1979-2018.
+A comparison of the results between variables shows that the largest changes were found for minimum daily TA (1.34 °C per decade), while the lowest changes were found for the maximum daily TA (1.0 °C per decade).
+Taking into account changes between months, the largest changes were estimated for January, February, and December (larger than 2.0 °C per decade for minimum and mean daily TA).
+The smallest statistically significant are trends in July and August with slopes of the trend around 0.3 °C per decade.

+Figure 2b shows the box plots of monthly averages of minimum, mean, and maximum daily TA from the period 1979-2018.
 The variability of TA depends on the season, with the highest amplitudes during winter months.
-Summer TA is rather constant, with monthly means reaching usually slightly below 5.0°C. Average monthly TA during winter and early spring usually drop below -10.0°C. The results are in general accordance with observations made at other arctic stations and reveal that winter is characterised by the highest variability of TA (Gjelten et al., 2016; Osuch and Wawrzyniak, 2017a).
+Summer TA is rather constant, with monthly means reaching usually slightly below 5.0 °C. Average monthly TA during winter and early spring usually drop below -10.0 °C. The results are in general accordance with observations made at other Arctic stations and reveal that winter is characterised by the highest variability of TA (Gjelten et al., 2016; Osuch and Wawrzyniak, 2016, 2017a).
 The amplitude between the extreme high and low in this season may be several times higher than in summer.
 These fluctuations are determined by the relatively stable anticyclonic subsidence with extreme cold and the turbulent cyclonic disturbances that bring higher temperatures, greater cloudiness, and heavy precipitation.
-The lowest recorded TA measured at a 2 m height above solid ground at Hornsund Station was -35.9°C on 16.01.1981, while the absolute maximum 15.6°C on 31.07.2015.
-Mean annual air temperature (MAAT) in long-term 1979-2018 is -3.7°C. The average coldest month is March with mean TA -10.2°C, and on the average warmest month is July with the mean TA of 4.6°C. The coldest month on record with mean -17.9°C was January 1981, and the warmest July 2016 with mean 6.3°C. Additionally, in the data set we also provided monthly and annual positive (PDD) and negative degree days (NDD), calculated as the sum total of daily mean temperatures above or below the 0°C respectively.
+The lowest recorded TA measured at a 2 m height above solid ground at Hornsund station was -35.9 °C on 16 January 1981, while the absolute maximum was 15.6 °C on 31 July 2015.
+Mean annual air temperature (MAAT) in long-term 1979-2018 is -3.7 °C. The average coldest month is March with a mean TA of -10.2 °C, and on average the warmest month is July with a mean TA of 4.6 °C. The coldest month on record with a mean of -17.9 °C was January 1981, and the warmest July 2016 with a mean of 6.3 °C. Additionally, in the dataset we also provided monthly and annual positive (PDD) and negative degree days (NDD), calculated as the sum total of daily mean temperatures above or below the 0°C respectively.